-The following tables disclose changes in the estimated quantities of proved reserves, all of which are located onshore within the continental United States:
+The following tables disclose changes in the estimated net quantities of oil and natural gas reserves, all of which are located onshore within the continental United States:

 Total Proved Reserves

-The Company ended 2017 with estimated net proved reserves of 137.0 MMBoe, representing a 50% increase over 2016 year-end estimated net proved reserves of 91.6 MMBoe.
-The Company added 57.9 MMBoe primarily from the Company’s acquisition and development efforts in the Permian Basin, where it drilled a total of 49 gross (38.2 net) wells.
+The Company ended 2017 with estimated net proved reserves of 136,974 MBOE, representing a 50% increase over 2016 year-end estimated net proved reserves of 91,580 MBOE.
+The Company added 57,881 MBOE primarily from the Company’s acquisition and development efforts in the Permian Basin, where it drilled a total of 49 gross (38.2 net) wells.
 This increase was primarily offset by 2017 production, revisions of previous estimates, and reclassifications of PUD locations from our development and drilling plan.
 The Company reclassified 13 PUD locations as a result of a change in the Company’s development and drilling plans within its operating areas and the removal of certain proved developed vertical well locations.